-- 7. Locate the DIMM connectors.
-Determine the connectors into which you will install the DIMMs.
-See the notes on page 31 for the installation sequence. - 8.
-Gently open the retaining clip on each end of the DIMM connectors you have selected. - 9.
+- 5. Gently open the retaining clip, if necessary, remove any existing DIMM. - 6.
 Touch the static-protective package containing the DIMM to any unpainted metal surface on the computer.
-Then, remove the new DIMM from the package. - 10.
-Turn the DIMM so that the contacts align correctly with the connector. - 11.
-Insert the DIMM into the connector.
+Then, remove the new DIMM from the package. - 7.
+Gently open the retaining clip on each end of the DIMM slot.
+Turn the DIMM so that the pins align correctly with the connector.

+8. Insert the DIMM into the connector.
 Firmly press the DIMM straight down into the connector by applying pressure on both ends of the DIMM simultaneously.
 The retaining clips snap into the locked position when the DIMM is firmly seated in the connector.
 If there is a gap between the DIMM and the retaining clips, the DIMM has not been correctly installed.
 Open the retaining clips, remove the DIMM, and then reinsert it.